Evangelism for Non-Evangelists

-- Participate in the course webinars on Wednesdays at 7:00-8:30 p.m.
-(Eastern), 6:00-7:30 p.m.
-(Central), 5:00-6:30 p.m.
-(Mountain), 4:00-5:30 p.m.
+- Participate in the course webinars on Wednesdays at 7:00 p.m. - 8:30 p.m.
+(Eastern), 6:00 p.m. - 7:30 p.m.
+(Central), 5:00 p.m. - 6:30 p.m.
+(Mountain), 4:00 p.m. - 5:30 p.m.
 (Pacific) each week.
 The webinars are recorded, so you can watch them later if you cannot attend them live.
 However, to receive the maximum benefit of the group discussions and activities, you should make every effort to attend the live webinars.
 We encourage multiple people from the same congregation to participate in the webinars together so they have a stronger basis for developing a congregational plan for evangelism.
 If you do have multiple people from the same congregation, you can choose to register individually or register as a group, and participate in the webinars on a single screen.

-The material taught in these six weeks are part of an actual course Dr. Teasdale teaches at Garrett-Evangelical Theological Seminary, but are designed to stand on their own so that everyone can join the course as full participants.
-Because it is nested within the larger seminary course, you will interact with seminarians during the webinars.
-In addition to the webinars, the expectation is that you will meet with people from your congregation to discuss what you are learning.
-This could be a leadership group, an evangelism team, or simply a group of people interested in evangelism.
-Even if several of you from the same group are in the webinars, you would still meet as a group in addition to the time you are in the webinar together.
+The material taught in these six weeks are part of a three-credit academic course Dr. Teasdale teaches at Garrett-Evangelical Theological Seminary, but are designed to stand on their own so that everyone can join the course as full participants.
+Because it is nested within the larger course, you will interact with seminarians during the webinars.

 Format for the Webinars

-You will then be placed in small groups that include a mixture of seminarians and participants from the local church.
-In these small groups, you will work alongside people with various experience to share ideas, develop concepts, and challenge assumptions you have about evangelism.
+During the second section, you will be in virtual small groups that include a mixture of seminarians and participants from the local church.
+In these small groups, you will address a discussion question posed by the instructors at the end of their presentation.
 One of the seminarians will facilitate the conversation and take notes on what is shared.

-The small groups will reconvene with the larger webinar audience and a spokesperson from one or two of the small groups will share their discoveries and have a short dialogue with the instructors.
+During the third section, you will return to the “main room” and a spokesperson from one or two of the small groups will share their discoveries and have a short dialogue with the instructors.
 Once the groups have shared, Drs.
 Lear and Teasdale will provide some closing thoughts and will let you know how to prepare for the next week.

 Rev. Dr. Heather Lear

 Heather Lear is the Teaching and Research Fellow at the Foundation for Evangelism.
 In this position, she works with the thirteen United Methodist Professors of Evangelism to develop evangelism curriculum and teaches in both academic and ecclesial settings worldwide.
-Prior to this, she was the director of evangelism for Discipleship Ministries of The United Methodist Church.
-Her responsibilities include equipping United Methodist congregational leaders in all aspects of evangelism by providing resources, creating and maintaining networks of leaders and serving as a speaker and leader.
-Lear is ordained in the North Carolina Annual Conference of The United Methodist Church and, prior to her work on the national level, served as senior pastor at Fletcher’s Chapel United Methodist Church in Durham, North Carolina.
-She previously served as associate pastor at both Highland United Methodist Church in Raleigh, North Carolina, and Englewood United Methodist Church in Rocky Mount, North Carolina.
+Prior to this, she was the director of evangelism for Discipleship Ministries of The United Methodist Church, in which her responsibilities included equipping United Methodist congregational leaders in all aspects of evangelism by providing resources, creating and maintaining networks of leaders and serving as a speaker and leader.
+Lear is ordained in the North Carolina Annual Conference of The United Methodist Church and, prior to her work on the national level, served as senior pastor at Fletcher’s Chapel United Methodist Church in Durham, North Carolina and as associate pastor at both Highland United Methodist Church in Raleigh, North Carolina, and Englewood United Methodist Church in Rocky Mount, North Carolina.